Futaura.co.uk / Oliver Roberts

 For 68k, OS4, WarpOS and MorphOS.

-Copyright © 1999-2009 Oliver Roberts, All Rights Reserved.
+Copyright © 1999-2022 Oliver Roberts, All Rights Reserved.

-Version: 45.7
+Version: 45.17

 -Download

 WarpJPEG.datatype is a yet another JFIF/JPEG datatype.
 The original difference being that it was for owners of PPC cards, and was targetted specifically at WarpUp (not PowerUp).
 Even better, it is fast, compact, clean, well behaved and fast - a true plug'n'play PPC datatype.
-Now though, 68k optimized and MorphOS + OS4 native versions have been added, which also benefit from my WarpDT engine.
+Now though, 68k optimized and MorphOS + OS4 native versions have been added with AltiVec enhancements, which also benefit from my WarpDT engine.
 One of the key features is its superior speed, hence the name WarpJPEG.
 There are various user settings available, which can be changed using the WarpDT Preferences program.

 · Features